Information For Undergraduate English Teaching Majors

 For student teaching, you sign up for the grade level of your student teaching placement.

 - ED-CIFS 484 Professional Year – Teaching Experience III (middle school or junior high-16 credits) or ED-CIFS 485 Professional Year – Teaching Experience III (high school–14 credits).
 Register for the number that fits your placement.
 (The course number makes no other difference.)

 (Block IV).
 You may see references to a Block IV, which means a second student teaching experience for students who do dual student teaching, like P. E. majors who earn K-12 certification and must student teach both in elementary and secondary school settings.
 Most English Teaching Majors do not do Block IV.
 Successful student teaching in junior high or middle school will qualify you to apply for high school English teaching jobs, and visa versa.

 ENGL 495 STUDENT TEACHING SEMINAR.
-Depending on your catalog requirements, you may also need to register for ENGL 495 Student Teaching Seminar, a 1-credit FF Foundational Studies course.
+Depending on your catalog requirements, you will also need to register for ENGL 495 Student Teaching Seminar, a 1-credit FF Foundational Studies course.
 In it you will collaborate on your student teaching plans and documents and reflect with other English student teachers on your teaching experiences and ideas.

 Questions and Answers

 A: 16 weeks, the university semester.
 You must student-teach at least during the weeks that BSU classes are in session, including finals week.
 However, schools may begin the school year before the university does, resume sooner in January, or end the school year after the university semester session.
 During these gap times, we encourage students to consider working in the schools as this can provide great additional experiences.
 This work, however, is only encouraged, not required.

 Q: What are my requirements for student teaching?